jQuery uploading widget

 Check out multiple file uploading:

-Multiple file uploads are stored as file groups with
+Multiple file uploads are collected as file groups with

 respective group_id